mariadb-operator/mariadb-operator/docs/GALERA.md

 pod "mariadb-galera-1" deleted
 pod "mariadb-galera-2" deleted
 ```
-After some time, we will see the `MariaDB` entering in a non `Ready` state:
+After some time, we will see the `MariaDB` entering a non `Ready` state:
 ```bash
 kubectl get mariadb mariadb-galera
 NAME             READY   STATUS             PRIMARY POD   AGE